rehierl/node-tree-outliner/88-todos.md

 may also apply to any other node tree -

 **TODO**
-a subsection is not just a subset of its parent section - a subsection is a strict subset of its parent section - see set-of-values

-**TODO**
-dipath -> a semantically consistent path

-**TODO**
 parent containers, a definition by choice? - is there a formal/mathematical reason why they are needed? - i.e. allow to find a contradiction in the statements that